 - Webbing – Webbing for the straps on tote bags.
 White, black and beige are a good standby, but the ladies also welcome brighter colors that match with fabrics purchased for the bags (for example, red, pink, green).

-- Zippers – 20inch in a variety of colors as well as 15 inch in grey (for uniforms)
+- Zippers – 20inch in a variety of colors as well as 15 inches in grey (for uniforms)

 - Cotton thread – all colors are fine, but we especially need white and DARK grey – the colors of the school uniform.
 Note: Uniform fabrics are purchased locally to ensure consistency.